swift-server/swift-aws-lambda-runtime/Examples/HelloWorld/README.md

 out.txt && cat out.txt && rm out.txt
 ```

-Note that the payload is expected to be a valid JSON strings, hence the surroundings quotes (`"`).
+Note that the payload is expected to be a valid JSON string, hence the surroundings quotes (`"`).

-This should print
+This should output the following result.

 ```
 {